MadBomber/bunny_farm/README.md

 A very simplistic AMQP/JSON-based background job manager.

-I am extracting this junk now out of an application so please bare with me while I twiddle with it.
-Doubt that it will work for a while.
-So consider this junk as a tought experiment and don't use it.
+The bunny farm is an abstraction in which the messages are encapsulated as classes.
+Instances of these BunnyFarm::Messages are hopping around the RabbitMQ as JSON strings with routing keys in the form of MessageClassName.action where action is a method on the MessageClassName instance.

 ## Why?

 - Simplistic?
 Because extensive is sometimes overkill.
 - JSON?
 Because binary compression is sometimes overkill.
 - Bunny?
 Who doen't like bunnies?
 They're like cats with long ears.
-- A<QP?
+- AMQP?
 I like AMQP.
 I like RabbitMQ as an AMQP broker.

 BTW, at the farm bunnies are best if planted ears up.